burrt/compsci-docs/_v1/java-notes.md

 Definitions:

-* Object: is a software bundle of related state and behaviour.
+* Object: is a software bundle of related state and behavior.
 * Class: is a blueprint or prototype from which objects are created.
 * Interface: is a contract between a class and the outside world.
 * Package: is a namespace for organizing classes and interfaces in a logical manner.